|

 We can offer theses in the areas of visual computing, mathematics,

-bachelor's theses, master's theses, and theses for prospective
+These can be bachelor theses, master theses, theses for prospective

 If you are interested in writing your thesis in our group, please